Grand Loop Road: Map & Itinerary for Yellowstone’s Most Scenic Drive

 Table of Contents Show

-Grand Loop Road is a 142-mile scenic route that forms a figure-eight shape and connects all major areas of Yellowstone National Park.
-It provides access to many of the park’s top attractions—from the iconic Old Faithful Geyser to the world-famous Lamar Valley and the Grand Canyon of the Yellowstone.
+It provides access to many of the park’s top attractions, from the iconic Old Faithful Geyser to the world-famous Lamar Valley and the Grand Canyon of the Yellowstone.

 Grand Loop Road, also known as “The Grand Loop” or “Yellowstone’s Grand Loop,” is the best driving route through Yellowstone National Park for first-time visitors who want to experience as much of Yellowstone as possible.

-© [ronniechua] via Canva.com
+The Golden Gate © [ronniechua] via Canva.com

 Overview of Grand Loop Road

-Grand Loop Road provides access to many of the park’s top attractions and connects Yellowstone’s five major entrances: North, Northeast, East, South, and West.
-This route is divided into two main sections—the Upper Loop and the Lower Loop.
+Grand Loop Road is a driving route through Yellowstone that connects the park’s most popular attractions and five entrances (North, Northeast, East, South, and West).
+The route is divided into two main sections: the Upper Loop and the Lower Loop.
 Together, these loops form a figure-eight route through the park called “The Grand Loop”.
-Here’s a quick overview of each section:

-Lower Loop
+Yellowstone’s Lower Loop

 • Old Faithful Geyser: The world-famous geyser that erupts approximately every 98 minutes.